orayanics/2itg_oraya/README.md

-# This is for ICS2609: MP1 Tax Calculator Web App
+# A repo for 2609 activities and submissions.